-As part of your application you will be asked to provide two references.
 Applicants are responsible for contacting their referees and making sure that reference letters are sent to us by the closing date.
-Referees should preferably not, all be from the same institution and whenever possible one should be the applicant's current, or most recent, supervisor.
+Please note that only two references will be considered.
+Referees should preferably not all be from the same institution.
+Whenever possible one referee should be the applicant's current, or most recent, supervisor.

-Applicants should ask their referees to send their letters of reference DIRECTLY to by the closing date (a letter by email is sufficient) quoting the vacancy reference 168995.
+Applicants should ask their referees to send their letters of reference DIRECTLY to The Recruitment Coordinator, Email: reference@maths.ox.ac.uk by the closing date (a letter by email is sufficient) quoting the vacancy reference 175806.